Syrocco/Voronoi/README.md

 # Voronoi

-This codes implement a molecular dynamics simulation of points based on their Voronoi diagram.
-The code includes functions to generate Voronoi diagrams using jcv_voronoi, compute forces, and calculate energy based on the Voronoi cells.
+This code implements a molecular dynamics simulation of points based on their Voronoi diagram.
+The code includes functions to generate Voronoi diagrams using [jcv_voronoi](https://github.com/JCash/voronoi), compute forces, and calculate energy based on the Voronoi cells.

 ## Files